Riyad Pasha

-Riyad Pasha GCMG (1835 or 1836–1911) was an Egyptian statesman.
-His name can also be spelled Riaz Pasha and Riyāḍ Bāshā (رياض باشا).
+Mostafa Riyad Pasha GCMG (1835 or 1836–1911) was a Circassian-Eygptian statesman.
+His name can also be spelled Mostāfā Riāḍ Bāshā (مصطفى رياض باشا).
 He served as Prime Minister of Egypt three times during his career.
 His first term was between September 21, 1879 and September 10, 1881.
 His second term was from June 9, 1888 to May 12, 1891.
 His final term lasted from January 17, 1893 to April 16, 1894.

 Origin and ascension

 Riyad was of a Circassian family, but was said to be of Jewish ancestry.
-Little is known of his early life, except that, until the accession of Isma'il Pasha to the Khedivate of Egypt in 1863, he occupied a humble position.
+Little is known of his early life, except that, until the accession of Isma'il Pasha to the Khedivate of Egypt in 1863, he occupied a relatively humble position.

-Ismail, recognizing in this obscure individual a capacity for hard work and a strong will, made him one of his ministers, to find, to his chagrin, that Riyad was also an honest man possessed of a remarkable independence of character.
-When Ismail's financial straits compelled him to agree to a commission of inquiry, Riyad was the only Egyptian of known honesty sufficiently intelligent and patriotic to be named as a vice-president of the commission.
+Ismail, reportedly recognizing in this obscure individual a capacity for hard work and a strong will, made him one of his ministers.
+When Ismail's financial straits compelled him to agree to a commission of inquiry, Riyad was named as a vice-president of the commission.
 He filled this office with distinction, but not to the liking of Ismail.

-Khedive Ismail, however, felt compelled to nominate Riyad as a member of the first Egyptian cabinet, when, as a sop to his European creditors, he assumed the position of a constitutional monarch in 1878.
+Khedive Ismail, however, felt compelled to nominate Riyad as a member of the first Egyptian cabinet, when he assumed the position of a constitutional monarch in 1878.
 For the few months this government lasted (September 1878 - April 1879) Riyad was minister of the interior.
 When Ismail dismissed the cabinet and attempted to resume autocratic rule, Riyad fled the country.